-a) Calibration and preventive maintenance of all medical equipment should be completed annually by a contracted medical service company.
+- Calibration and preventive maintenance of all medical equipment should be completed annually by a contracted medical service company. - Emergency response equipment should be easily accessible during all hours of operations in case of emergency.

-- b) Emergency response equipment should be easily accessible during emergencies. - i) Contents should be checked after each emergency use and/or on a monthly basis.
-Missing items should be restocked as used, monthly, or as they expire. - ii) The Automatic External Defibrillator should be checked on a monthly basis by a Registered Nurse. - iii) The portable oxygen tank should be checked monthly and after each use by a Registered Nurse.
-At the end of each day of the mobile's operation, the tank should be removed and stored by the clinical partner for appropriate climate control.
+- Contents should be checked after each emergency use and on a monthly basis.
+Items should be restocked as used, monthly and as they expire. - The automatic external defibrillator should be checked on a monthly basis by an appropriate staff member. - The portable oxygen tank should be checked monthly and after each use by an appropriate staff member.
+At the end of each day of the mobile unit's operation, the tank should be removed and stored by the clinical partner for appropriate climate control. - Two refrigerators are recommended for the mobile unit-one designated for medications and/or vaccines only and the other for food for patients. - Mobile health program staff should follow any existing protocol from the clinical partner regarding temperature control. - Refrigerator temperatures should be checked and logged at the beginning of each clinical session to ensure they are within proper range (35-46°F).